aws-samples/distributed-load-testing-using-aws-fargate/README.md

 ![CloudFormation](docs/cloudformation.png)

+- **VpcCidrBlock**.
+CIDR block of the VPC that will be created for the cluster to run on.
+- **SubnetACidrBlock**.
+CIDR block of Subnet A in the VPC.
+- **SubnetBCidrBlock**.
+CIDR block of Subnet B in the VPC.
+- **SubnetCCidrBlock**.
+CIDR block of Subnet C in the VPC.
 - **DockerImage**.
 Specify the docker image that you published to the DockerHub.
 - **DockerTaskCpu**.
 Number of CPU units to assign to the Fargate tasks ([Task Size Reference](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size)).
 - **DockerTaskMemory**.
 Memory in MB to assign to the Fargate tasks ([Task Size Reference](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#task_size))
 - **FargateClusterName**.
 Name of your cluster so you can identify it in the ECS Console.

 ### 5. Run the tests